zhang-haozhe/LeetcodeSolutions/README.md

-# 41. First Missing Positive
+# 300. Longest Increasing Subsequence

-Given an unsorted integer array nums, return the smallest missing positive integer.
+Given an integer array nums, return the length of the longest strictly increasing subsequence.

-You must implement an algorithm that runs in O(n) time and uses constant extra space.
+A subsequence is a sequence that can be derived from an array by deleting some or no elements without changing the order of the remaining elements.
+For example, [3,6,2,7] is a subsequence of the array [0,3,1,6,2,2,7].

 Example 1:

-Input: nums = [1,2,0]
+Input: nums = [10,9,2,5,3,7,101,18]
-Output: 3
+Output: 4
+Explanation: The longest increasing subsequence is [2,3,7,101], therefore the length is 4.
 Example 2:

-Input: nums = [3,4,-1,1]
+Input: nums = [0,1,0,3,2,3]
-Output: 2
+Output: 4
 Example 3:

-Input: nums = [7,8,9,11,12]
+Input: nums = [7,7,7,7,7,7,7]
 Output: 1

 Constraints:

-1 <= nums.length <= 5 * 105
+1 <= nums.length <= 2500
--231 <= nums[i] <= 231 - 1
+-104 <= nums[i] <= 104

 # Result:

-Runtime: 916 ms, faster than 53.58% of Python3 online submissions for First Missing Positive.
+Runtime: 4791 ms, faster than 11.37% of Python3 online submissions for Longest Increasing Subsequence.
-Memory Usage: 63.9 MB, less than 34.09% of Python3 online submissions for First Missing Positive.
+Memory Usage: 14.7 MB, less than 17.90% of Python3 online submissions for Longest Increasing Subsequence.

 # Solution:

-In the first loop, we put values to the slot where they belong to, like putting 5 to the 5th slot, 3 to the 3th slot, etc. During this, we only process values that are between 1~n.
-Once done, we are left with all the "correct" values in their positions, seperated by values that are out of bound.
-Then in the second loop, we only need to iterate through the array once again to check if there is a discontinuity.
-If so, return it.
-If not, return the maximum number + 1.
+See code.

 # Complexity analysis

-Time complexity: O(n)
+Time complexity: O(n^2)
-Space complexity: O(1)
+Space complexity: O(n)

-In practice, the first loop is O(n) as it only swaps two values necessarily under the given condition.
-Since no other data structure is created, the space complexity is O(1).
+Two loops nested, so O(n^2).
+One dp array to hold the answers, so O(n).